jkm2000korea/jkm2000korea/README.md

 </p><br><br>

   😁 **ABOUT ME**<br>
-  This is ✨!Jeong Kyung-moon✨,
-a data analyst and a writer growing together.<br>
+  This is ✨Jeong Kyung-moon✨,a data analyst and a writer growing together.<br>
   We are taking the lead in popularizing data literacy to answer the question, <br><br>

   <div align="center">